-Fitness goals for beginners should be specific, realistic, and actionable if you want any chance of achieving them.
-In this blog post, I will go over 10 realistic fitness goals (plus one bonus tip) that you can implement into any exercise program and actually stick to.
+When starting out, or restarting, any fitness goal for a beginner should be specific, realistic, and actionable if you want any chance of achieving them.
+In this blog post, I will cover 10 realistic fitness goals for beginners (plus one bonus tip) that you can strive for and implement into any exercise program.

 1. Set Realistic Goals

 One of the most common mistakes people make is setting fitness goals that are unrealistic.